 Marriage: Habiba Brown (May 28, 1971-1983, divorced)

-Children: Mother publicly unknown: Adam; with Cheryl Pistono: Amir; with Habiba Brown: Kareem Jr., Habiba and Sultana
+Children: Mother's name unavailable publicly: Adam; with Cheryl Pistono: Amir; with Habiba Brown: Kareem Jr., Habiba and Sultana

 Education: University of California, Los Angeles, B.A. in history, 1969